IMEDEA/mitogenomics/README.md

 EXPLANATION: The aln2table.py script takes as input

-**-f    A fasta alignment (contig or assembly) file (--fasta) including the complete nucleotide sequence of the mitogenome as well as the sequence of each mapped gene (generally 37), with a single line per gene sequence.**
+**-f**	A fasta alignment (contig or assembly) file (--fasta) including the complete nucleotide sequence of the mitogenome as well as the sequence of each mapped gene (generally 37), with a single line per gene sequence.

 	See example in /mitogenomics-master/data_examples/Hyalella_solida2319A_assembly.fas

 See FAQs for the correct naming of genes.

-**-g    A plain text file (--genes) listing genes that are encoded in forward orientation with respect to the sequence being submitted, separated by commas and without spaces.
+**-g**	A plain text file (--genes) listing genes that are encoded in forward orientation with respect to the sequence being submitted, separated by commas and without spaces.
 This information allows the script to correctly reverse/complement the nucleotide sequence of genes encoded on the opposite strand prior to annotation.
-Control regions, if any (see FAQs below), should be also included in the gene file (--genes), since they are generally annotated in forward orientation.**
+Control regions, if any (see FAQs below), should be also included in the gene file (--genes), since they are generally annotated in forward orientation.

 	See example in /mitogenomics-master/data_examples/forward_genes.txt

-**-c    The last argument (--code) parses the number of the appropriated mitochondrial genetic code (e.g. 2 for vertebrate mitochondrial code, 5 for invertebrate mitochondrial code)**
+**-c**	The last argument (--code) parses the number of the appropriated mitochondrial genetic code (e.g. 2 for vertebrate mitochondrial code, 5 for invertebrate mitochondrial code).

 Visit this web page for a complete list of genetic codes https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi See FAQs below for a summary of start and stop codons of different mitochondrial genetic codes.